After the refi boom, can Quicken keep rocketing higher?

 FEET ON THE STREET

-Quicken may also need the support of realtors, who have a tendency to shoo away online lenders in favor of local bankers.
+Quicken may also need the support of realtors, who have a tendency to shoo away online lenders in favour of local bankers.

 Realtors are forbidden from getting paid for such referrals.
 The dynamic has more to do with their comfort in handling problems that arise during the complex process of closing a mortgage.